mrakgr/The-Spiral-Language/readme.md

 ...is because it was found out that the variant that uses join points and layout types has significantly better compile times.
 This will be covered in more detail later.

-What `map` does is allocate the output tensor based on the input dimension and the infered output type and then passes that to `map'`.
+What `map` does is allocate the output tensor based on the input dimension and the inferred output type and then passes that to `map'`.
 It also wraps around the input function so it throws away the output argument given to it.

 All auxiliary kernel variants do those and only those things.